pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 ### Open World Features - DONE

+- Starter Selection
-- Start with any base or baby pokemon
+  - Start with any non-legendary base or baby pokemon.
+  - Easy to navigate starter selection menu that includes categories.
+  - Press SELECT to choose a random starter!
+- Start from any flypoint!
+  - Press SELECT to toggle region
 - Start with all HMs
 - Badges are not required to use HMs
-- Once you can use FLY, you can fly anywhere within the current region!
 - Start with complete Pokegear

 ### Forms - DONE